Last Updated: April 2026

 With regards to the rental yields.
 The City of Stoke on Trent average yield of 6.63% – that is without taking into account rental strategies such as HMO and Serviced Accommodation or HMO/student market.

 This rental yield is significantly higher than the national average of 3.2%.
+During 2026 these yields not only mantained but they showed good potential increase.

 The city’s strong population growth with a population growth at a rate of around 1% per year, excellent transport links and the city constantly undergoing periods of regeneration, which is improving the local economy and making it a more attractive place to live.